-We don’t know whether this is caused by love or it’s the result of the blindness caused by being in love, causing us to forget that no one belongs to anyone.
+We don’t know whether this is caused by love or it’s the result of the blindness caused by being in love, making us forget that no one belongs to anyone.
 And you don’t belong to anyone else.
 Everyone is free.
 The problem is how we’ve learned to see relationships.

 Did the world end?
-No. It kept on turning and you forgot about all of that once you found someone else.
+No. It kept on turning, and you forgot about all of that once you found someone else.
 And that’s the moment when you realized that the other person was not indispensable, and you weren’t either!

 Thinking that you’re indispensable sometimes stops you from letting go of something, when it’s actually time to let it go.